andrewg-xyz/HaC/ci-template/infra/notes.md

 2. provision using terraform
 3. manually perform updates and maintenance
 4. manually convert to template
+5. manually rename template on revan to be "ci-ubuntu-template-v*" (the terraform doesn't like the same template name)
-5. manually delete the `terraform.tfstate` file to prevent conflicts in future operations
+6. manually delete the `terraform.tfstate` file to prevent conflicts in future operations

 ## TLDR